RileyGlander/Rileys-Employee-Tracker/README.md

 # Rileys-Employee-Tracker

 ## Description
 -What was your motivation?
-My motivation to enhance my understanding of SQL while creating a tool beneficial for employers.
+What motivated me was to enhance my understanding of SQL while creating a tool beneficial for employers.

 -Why did you build this project?
-This module was created to access and manage employee data, offering a solution for those who need to interact with and modify information.
+This project was created to access and manage employee data, offering a solution for those who need to interact with and modify information.

 -What problem does it solve?
 This project addresses the challenge of memorizing and maintaining employee data by providing a platform for storing and managing data when necessary.